-Russia is increasing its arsenal of Kh-101 cruise missiles for delivering high-precision, long-range strikes amid a limited defense budget and an aging bomber fleet.
+Russia is increasing its arsenal of Kh-101 cruise missiles for long-range precision strikes amid a limited defense budget and an aging bomber fleet.
 This is according to military expert Brandon J. Weichert in an article for The National Interest.

-The Kh-101 combines stealth, precision, and long range.
-The missile meets the Russian Aerospace Forces' need to strike protected targets.
+The Kh-101 combines stealth, accuracy, and long range.
+The missile meets the needs of the Russian Aerospace Forces in striking protected targets.

 Its carriers are the Tu-95, Tu-22, Tu-160, and Su-34.
-Previously, the missile contained a large number of Western components, which have become difficult to purchase due to sanctions.
+Previously, the missile contained a large proportion of Western components, which have become difficult to purchase due to sanctions.
 But Russia has found workarounds.

 The Kh-101 is the pinnacle of Russian missile engineering.
 It will create constant problems for NATO.